 Pantile roof maintenance

 A well-maintained pantile roof should cause little in the way of trouble or disruption.
-It’s quite common for them to remain sound for decades, especially if frequent inspections are carried out.
+It’s quite common for them to remain intact for decades, especially if you carry out frequent inspections.
 A bi-annual inspection gives you a chance to check for broken or cracked tiles, failure of parging and even moss growth.
 Moss can cause damp and speed up deterioration, so it’s worth catching it early and removing it quickly.
 Removing moss from roof tiles can be done easily with a scrubbing brush, and needn’t require the use of harsh chemicals.

 You can keep on top of maintenance costs by reusing original pantiles wherever possible.
 This also helps to maintain the character of the building and eliminates the timely task of finding a replacement.
 Any new tiles must match the originals in size, colour and shape, so it’s worth salvaging as many authentic tiles as possible.

-A clay pantile roof must be refitted with clay pantile tiles as opposed to concrete replacements.
+You must refit a clay pantile roof with clay pantile tiles as opposed to concrete replacements.
 Concrete tiles are often heavier and thicker than their clay counterparts, and the structure of a clay pantile roof wouldn’t be strong enough to support the extra weight.
-Additionally, while concrete tiles can be sourced in a similar colour, they don’t weather or age in the same manner as clay.
+Additionally, while you can find concrete tiles in a similar colour, they don’t weather or age in the same manner as clay.

 If you would like more information, you speak to a member of our team via live chat or by giving us a call using the number at the top of the page.